 Debriefing before different blocks or rotations allows you to communicate your expected level of difficulty and time devoted to the upcoming rotation.
-It is no secret that some blocks/rotations are easier than others…so communicating this can help you and your loved one plan around the more time-consuming periods.
+It is no secret that some blocks/rotations are easier than others, so communicating this can help you and your loved one plan around the more time-consuming periods.

-- You have come from an undergraduate career in which you were likely at the top of your class.
-You have jumped all of the numerous hurdles, including the MCAT and the med school application process, to get to this point.
+You don’t need to be the top of your class to be successful.
+You have come from an undergraduate career in which you were likely at the top of your class.
+You have jumped through all of the numerous hurdles, including the MCAT and the medical school application process, to get to this point.
 But you know who else has done the same thing?
 All of your classmates!

 It took me a while to realize that I needed to sacrifice my idea of being a top student to fulfill my obligations as a father and husband.
-In defining wellness for myself, I realized that my family is the source of “filling my cup” so-to-speak.
+In defining wellness for myself, I realized that my family is the source of “filling my cup,” so-to-speak.
 By devoting myself to them first, I had a “full cup” to pour out into my work in medicine.

 (Total time) – (required med school activities) = time left